Sonat: Sonat Exploration

 Sonat Exploration Company, headquartered in Houston, Texas, was the exploration and production division of Sonat.
 The company had regional offices in Fort Smith, Arkansas, Shreveport, Louisiana, Oklahoma City, Oklahoma, and Houston and Tyler, Texas.
 As a result of the merger with El Paso, the regional offices were closed and the holdings were blended into El Paso's Exploration and Production division.

 Former divisions

 Sonat Offshore/Transocean

 Sonat Offshore was formed in 1953 by Southern Natural Gas when it established The Offshore Company to own mobile jackup rigs in the Gulf of Mexico.
 The company's name was changed to Sonat Offshore Drilling in 1982.
 In 1993, Sonat took Sonat Offshore public.
 Sonat fully divested itself of Sonat Offshore in 1995.
-In 1996, Sonat Offshore acquired Norwegian Transocean ASA and decided to adopt the name Transocean Offshore in order to differentiate itself from its former parent company.
+In 1996, Sonat Offshore acquired Norwegian Transocean ASA and adopted the name Transocean Offshore to differentiate itself from its former parent company.
 Today Transocean is one of the largest offshore drilling contractors in the world.